Carbonfreezer/multiplayer/README.md

 * **Frontend**: This is the main program written in Macroquad, which is based on a core game loop.
 It has to heartbeat the middle layer, takes care of the initial game connection, and can send game mechanics-relevant input over an RPC.
 Then it can poll state changes from the middle layer to either hard-set the view state or perform animation transitions.

+  A more specific, detailed documentation gets generated when you run *cargo doc*, which is done automatically when you run the script in [Getting started](#Getting-started).